danielhaim1/ImageEmitter/README.md

 - `loadImage(imgElement, callback)`: Loads a single image.
 - `loadBackgroundImage(url, callback)`: Loads a background image.
 - `progress(loadedCount, totalImages)`: Tracks the progress of image loading.
+- `hasBackgroundImage(element)`: Checks if an element has a background image.
+- `getBackgroundImageUrl(element)`: Retrieves the background image URL of an element.

 <!-- TOC --><a name="imagehelper"></a>
 #### `ImageHelper`
-A utility class for image analysis.
+A utility class for image analysis and classification.

+- `constructor(options)`: Initializes the class with custom size definitions and an option to use CSS classes or data attributes.
+  - `options.sizeDefinitions`: Custom size definitions for classifying images (e.g., { sm: 600, md: 1200, lg: 1500, xl: Infinity }).
+  - `options.useClasses`: Boolean to choose between using CSS classes or data attributes.
 - `static getNaturalDimensions(img)`: Returns the natural dimensions of an image.
 - `static getImageFormat(img)`: Determines the format of an image (landscape, portrait, square).
-- `static getImageSize(img)`: Classifies the size of an image (small, medium, large).
+- `getImageSize(img)`: Classifies the size of an image based on custom size definitions.
-- `static classifyImage(img)`: Returns the format and size classification of an image.
+- `classifyImage(img)`: Returns the format and size classification of an image.
-- `static classifyImages(images)`: Applies format and size classification to a collection of images.
+- `classifyImages(images)`: Applies format and size classification to a collection of images by either adding CSS classes or `data-img-format` and `data-img-size` attributes.

 <!-- TOC --><a name="event-listeners"></a>
 ### Event Listeners